MarvNC/yomitan-dictionaries/readme.md

 **[Download All (unzip first)](https://cdn.discordapp.com/attachments/563409909627224095/1108265551312211999/jitenbot.zip)**

 There are many dictionaries available at [辞典オンライン](https://jitenon.jp/) and [using stephenmk's jitenbot](https://github.com/stephenmk/jitenbot), some of these have been scraped for use as Yomichan dictionaries.
-There are quite a few kotowazas and yojikukugos that aren't in other dictionaries, so I'd recommend installing this.
+There are quite a few entries that aren't in other dictionaries, so I'd recommend installing this.

 Includes the following dictionaries: